For an institution that overfloweth with pride in its academics, North Carolina certainly doesn’t look very smart right now.

 “We’ve had a tough year,” Thorp said.
 “Nine NCAA allegations, continued questions about academics and the need to find a way to move forward, that’s why we’re here.”

-Yet even as UNC fires Davis, it still insists he had no idea of the violations that occurred under his watch -- hence firing him without cause.
+Yet even as they fire Davis, they still insist he had no idea of the violations that occurred under his watch -- hence firing him without cause.

 “I don’t believe he knew about the things that went on,” Thorp said.